 Acne Bacteria and Acne Inflammation

-Acne bacteria usually get the blame for acne inflammation, but they do not really injure the skin.
-Instead, they secrete chemicals that make surrounding skin cells sensitive to inflammation generated by the immune system itself.
+Acne bacteria usually get the blame for acne inflammation1, but they do not really injure the skin.
+Instead, they secrete chemicals that make surrounding skin cells sensitive to inflammation generated by the immune system itself2.
 Destruction of the skin gives them an escape route to travel to new home.